 and ongoing appropriateness.

-Even if you can find the time to create a proper financial plan, is that the best use of your time?
-Time is the most precious commodity we have, so, will it make sense for you to invest the amount of time and energy required to develop, implement, and monitor your financial plan?
+Ok, now that we established that financial planning is a time-consuming endeavor, ask yourself, if you can find the time to create a financial plan, is that the best use of your time?
+Remembering that time is the most precious commodity we have, does it make sense for you to invest the time and energy required to develop, implement, and monitor your financial plan?
 The answer could certainly be yes, but for many, the answer will be an unequivocal no.

 And while many federal employees get by just fine without the help of an advisor, if you are feeling overwhelmed or confused by your finances or looming financial decisions, you should consider working with a financial planner.